 - 1 teaspoon pure vanilla extract (optional)

-- 1 & 1/2 cups fresh or frozen blueberries
+- 1 cup fresh or frozen blueberries *** see notes

 - Preheat your oven to 350°F. Line a 12 count muffin tin with paper liners, and set aside.

-- In a large bowl, combine milk, oil, eggs, sweetener, mashed bananas, and vanilla.
+- In a medium bowl, combine flour, baking powder, and salt.
+Whisk together.
+In a separate large bowl, combine milk, oil, eggs, sweetener, mashed bananas, and vanilla.
 Whisk to combine, and set aside.
-In a separate medium bowl, combine flour, baking powder, and salt.
-Whisk together.

 - Combine wet and dry ingredients, and mix until just combined.
 Add your blueberries and fold them in until they're evenly dispersed.
 Take care not to over mix!